j-rayhan/my-git-commands/README.md

-git reset --mixed [commit id] #The Staging Index is reset to the state of the specified commit. git reset --hard [commit id] #DANGEROUS, pending work that was hanging out in the Staging Index and Working Directory will be lost. git reset --hard HEAD~2 #moves the current branch backward by two commits NOTE: used on unpublished commits.
+git reset --mixed [commit id] #The Staging Index is reset to the state of the specified commit. git reset --hard [commit id] #DANGEROUS, pending work that was hanging out in the Staging Index and Working Directory will be lost. git reset --hard HEAD~2 #moves the current branch backward by two commits NOTE: used on unpublished commits. git reset --hard origin/master #Remove all git commit which has not been pushed

 ```

 Snapshots the file in preparation for versioning.